Updated: May 23

 “It was reported to the officers and soldiers of the king who were in the City of David, in Jerusalem, that those who had flouted the king’s order had gone out to secret refuges in the wilderness.
 Many hurried out after them, and having caught up with them, camped opposite and prepared to attack them on the sabbath.
 The pursuers said to them, “Enough of this!
 Come out and obey the king’s command, and you will live.”
 But they replied, “We will not come out, nor will we obey the king’s command to profane the sabbath.”
 Then the enemy attacked them at once.
 But they did not retaliate; they neither threw stones, nor blocked up their secret refuges.
 They said, “Let us all die in innocence; heaven and earth are our witnesses that you destroy us unjustly.”
 So, the officers and soldiers attacked them on the sabbath, and they died with their wives, their children and their animals, to the number of a thousand persons.
 When Mattathias and his friends heard of it, they mourned deeply for them.
 They said to one another, “If we all do as our kindred have done, and do not fight against the Gentiles for our lives and our Torah, they will soon destroy us from the earth.”
 So, on that day they came to this decision: “Let us fight against anyone who attacks us on the sabbath, so that we may not all die as our kindred died in their secret refuges.”
 Then they were joined by a group of Hasideans, mighty warriors of Israel, all of them devoted to the Torah.
 And all those who were fleeing from the persecutions joined them and supported them.
 They gathered an army and struck down sinners in their wrath and the lawless in their anger, and the survivors fled to the Gentiles for safety.
 Mattathias and his friends went about and tore down the pagan altars; they also forcibly circumcised any uncircumcised boys whom they found in the territory of Israel.
 They put to flight the arrogant, and the work prospered in their hands.
 They saved the Torah from the hands of the Gentiles and of the kings and did not let the sinner triumph.”
 (1 Maccabees 2:31-48)

 Some of those who fled to the mountains were found and given the chance to live if they obeyed the king, but they refused and chose to die without fighting back.
-This caused much heartache to Mattathias, and he and his companions made the decision that they should fight against the Greeks, even on Sabbath.
+This caused much heartache to Mattathias, and he and his companions decided that they should fight against the Greeks, even on Sabbath.
 This would not be breaking the Sabbath, because they fought to liberate Judah from the tyrannical Greeks, which is good.
 As Messiah said, it is not wrong to do good on the Sabbath.
-Ultimately Mattathias lead a successful campaign against the Greek and drove them out of Jerusalem.
-Next came the feast of Hanukkah.
+Ultimately Mattathias lead a successful campaign against the Greeks and drove them out of Jerusalem.

 “Then Judas and his brothers said, “Now that our enemies have been crushed, let us go up to purify the sanctuary and rededicate it.
 So the whole army assembled, and went up to Mount Zion.
 They found the sanctuary desolate, the altar desecrated, the gates burnt, weeds growing in the courts as in a thicket or on some mountain, and the priests’ chambers demolished.
 Then they tore their garments and made great lamentation; they sprinkled their heads with ashes and prostrated themselves.
 And when the signal was given with the shofar (a type of trumpet created from a ram’s horn), they cried out to Heaven.
 Judas appointed men to attack those in the citadel, while he purified the sanctuary.
 He chose blameless priests, devoted to the Torah; these purified the sanctuary and carried away the stones of the defilement to an unclean place.
 They considered what ought to be done with the altar for burnt offerings that had been desecrated.
 They decided it best to tear it down, lest it be a lasting shame to them that the Gentiles had defiled it; so they tore down the altar.
 They stored the stones in a suitable place on the temple mount, until the coming of a prophet who could determine what to do with them.
 Then they took uncut stones, according to the Torah, and built a new altar like the former one.
 They also repaired the sanctuary and the interior of the temple and consecrated the courts.
 They made new sacred vessels and brought the menorah, the altar of incense, and the table into the temple.
 Then they burned incense on the altar and lighted the lamps on the menorah, and these illuminated the temple.
 They also put loaves on the table and hung up the curtains.
 Thus they finished all the work they had undertaken.
 They rose early on the morning of the twenty-fifth day of the ninth month, that is, the month of Kislev, in the year one hundred and forty-eight, and offered sacrifice according to the Torah on the new altar for burnt offerings that they had made.
 On the anniversary of the day on which the Gentiles had desecrated it, on that very day it was rededicated with songs, harps, lyres, and cymbals.
 All the people prostrated themselves and adored and praised the Elohim of Heaven, who had given them success.
 For eight days they celebrated the dedication of the altar and joyfully offered burnt offerings and sacrifices of deliverance and praise.”
 (1 Maccabees 4:36-56)